David-Nogueira/Steam_Games_2013_to_2023-R_Project-Cesae_Digital/README.md

 </a>

 <p align="justify">
 This question is essential for understanding the popularity and commercial success of games on the Steam platform over time.
 Identifying the best-selling game can provide valuable insights into player preferences and market trends.
-Additionally, this information can be useful for game developers and investors when assessing the profit potential of new projects.<br><br>
+Additionally, this information can be useful for game developers and investors when assessing the profit potential of new projects.<br>
 Since my dataset does not have a "sales" column, I analyzed the maximum number of owners, as each player had to acquire the game.
 However, some games are free (price = 0) but still highly profitable due to in-game transactions.
 Therefore, I divided this question into two analyses: one excluding free games and another including them.
 </p>